 Throughout the year, CIDRZ accepts applications from Zambian undergraduate or postgraduate students seeking short-term placements ranging from one to six months.
 These requests are managed on a case-by-case basis and may include a range of technical (e.g., laboratory, study implementation, pharmacy) and administrative (e.g., accounting, human resource, ICT) disciplines.
 Queries can be directed to firstname.lastname@example.org

 CIDRZ participates as a site for the Global Health Corps, an international programme for promising professionals in the early stages of their public health career.
 The emphasis on “paired” local and international trainees – a hallmark of the programme – enhances the bi-directional exchange of knowledge and encourages future collaboration.
 To date, Global Health Corps Fellows have worked closely with the CIDRZ Cervical Cancer Prevention Programme of Zambia, under expert research and public health mentorship.

-CIDRZ is an active site for two of the five Fogarty Global Health Fellowships funded by the U.S. National Institutes of Health: UNC- Johns Hopkins-Morehouse-Tulane and Vanderbilt–Duke–Emory–Cornell.
+CIDRZ is an active site for two Fogarty Global Health Fellowships funded by the U.S. National Institutes of Health: UNC- Johns Hopkins-Morehouse-Tulane and Vanderbilt–Duke–Emory–Cornell.
 Through a competitive process, pre- and postdoctoral trainees are provided 12 months of dedicated support to gain valuable research experience in an international setting.
-Mentored by senior investigators in-country, trainees work in the focus areas of HIV, tuberculosis, maternal-child health, primary healthcare, childhood immunisation, and cervical cancer screening, among others.
+Mentored by senior investigators in Zambia, trainees work in the focus areas of HIV, tuberculosis, maternal-child health, primary healthcare, childhood immunisation, and cervical cancer screening, among others.